Getting Started with CRC-approved courses

 For answers to specific questions, see Frequently Asked Questions.

 First, you need a topic that you are truly interested in.
-To jumpstart this process, come talk to the staff at the CRC (Room 228, Campus Center), email [email protected], and check out the Past GISPs Database.
+To jumpstart this process, come talk to the staff at the CRC (Lower Level, Hemisphere Building), email [email protected], and check out the Past GISPs Database.
 Once you have an idea, start talking about it with others.
 Visit faculty in their office hours to discuss how you might develop the topic.
 Run your ideas past other students, particularly if you are interested in doing a GISP.

 Remember that Independent Studies on the same or similar topics may not be repeated for credit, except with approval of the College Curriculum Council.